-Name of Director Wong Lok Yung Pebble Sia Huei-Chieh (h) Whether he has ever been disqualified from acting as a director or an equivalent person of any entity (including the trustee of a business trust), or from taking part directly or indirectly in the management of any entity or business trust?
+Nan ne of Director Wu Chiaw Ching Tan Soon Liang (f) Whether at any time during the last 10 years, judgment has been entered against him in any civil proceedings in Singapore or elsewhere involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or a finding of fraud, misrepresentation or dishonesty on his part, or he has been the subject of any civil proceedings (including any pending civil proceedings of which he is aware) involving an allegation of fraud, misrepresentation or dishonesty on his part?
+No No (g) Whether he has ever been convicted in Singapore or elsewhere of any offence in connection with the formation or management of any entity or business trust?
+No No (h) Whether he has ever been disqualified from acting as a director or an equivalent person of any entity (including the trustee of a business trust), or from taking part directly or indirectly in the management of any entity or business trust?
 No No (i) Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity?
-No No (j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of :- (i) any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or No No (ii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No No (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No No (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, No No in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust?
+No No (j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of: - (i) any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or No No

+Name of Director Wu Chiaw Ching Tan Soon Liang (ii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No No (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No No (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, No No oco tha cor connection with any matter curring or arising during at period when he was so ncerned with the entity or siness trust? sult inv pro rep wa Au oth ex bo nether he has been the oject of any current or past restigation or disciplinary occedings, or has been orimanded or issued any arning, by the Monetary thority of Singapore or any her regulatory authority, change, professional dy or government agency, eether in Singapore or ewhere?
+No No

-Name of Director Wong Lok Yung Pebble Sia Huei-Chieh (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
-No No Prior experience as a director of an issuer listed on the Exchange Any prior experience as a director of an issuer listed on the Exchange?
+Name of Director Wu Chiaw Ching Tan Soon Liang Prior experience as a director of an issuer listed on the Exchange Any prior experience as a director of an issuer listed on the Exchange?
 This relates to the re-appointment of a Director.
 This relates to the re-appointment of a Director.
 If yes, please provide details of prior experience.
 Not Applicable Not Applicable If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Not Applicable Not Applicable Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
 Not Applicable Not Applicable

-$^{\scriptscriptstyle 1}$ "Principal commitments" has the same meaning as defined in the Code.
+^{1 &}quot;Principal commitments" has the same meaning as defined in the Code.